herzamos/herzamos.github.io/_posts/2021-04-07-marching-cubes.md

 This precise rule is what I found working the best to generate a cave-resembling shape.
 Moreover, I've added some tweaks to the code to make sure that near walls more cells become alive, and ensure that the more we go towards the end of the cave, the thicker the walls are.
 Some results can be obvserved below.

 {% include image.html
-    url="assets\img\cave-gen-results.png"
+    url="/assets/img/cave-gen-results.png"
     description="Figure 3: Some of the results of the algorithm: on the left, two results displayed on a 128x64 grid; on the right, two bigger grids (500x250 on the top, 1000x500 on the bottom).
-All measures in "squares"." width="300"%}
+All measures in \"squares\"." width="600" %}